Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-personalize/personalize-cdp.md

 - [https://www.sitecore.com/blog/personalization/the-skys-the-limit-for-jetstar-airways ](https://www.sitecore.com/blog/personalization/the-skys-the-limit-for-jetstar-airways%C2%A0)

-To solve a challenge of Create and act on insights from a single customer profile driven by an omnichannel experience strategy.**Jetstar** Use Sitecore Experience Manager as the core digital transformation platform, Sitecore CDP to activate customer insights and Sitecore Personalize deployed across multiple channels.
+To solve a challenge of Create and act on insights from a single customer profile driven by an omnichannel experience strategy. **Jetstar** use Sitecore Experience Manager as the core digital transformation platform, Sitecore CDP to activate customer insights and Sitecore Personalize deployed across multiple channels.

 ### These products are being sold as a package, will they be properly integrated with data flowing between them automatically, or there will be manual steps to connect them?